-Who could resist the ambrosial abundance of sweet peas?
-It is hard to get enough of these romantic, old fashioned favourites.
+Who could resist the ambrosial abundance of Sweet Peas?
+It is impossible to get enough of these romantic, old fashioned favourites.

-We are continually searching for the best varieties out there and we have uncovered the most impressive Sweet Peas yet.
-‘Sweet Seduction Sweet Peas’ were bred for the cut flower market; they are vigorous with long, strong stems and flower freely with a delightful perfume.
+We are continually searching for the best plant varieties out there and in our quest we have uncovered the most impressive Sweet Peas yet.
+‘Sweet Seduction Sweet Peas’ were bred for the cut flower market; they are vigorous with long, strong stems and flower freely, exuding a delightful cloud of perfume.
 We are totally impressed with their vigour and lovely long stems.

-If you sow a succession of sweet peas you can have a display that lasts you from spring to autumn.
-Basically, if you plant them in spring they will bloom in autumn and vice versa, there is around a 12 week wait from planting to bloom.
+Sweet Peas are quite clever as they can bloom in two different seasons.
+Basically, if you plant them in spring, they will bloom in autumn and vice versa.
+There is around a 12 week wait from planting to bloom.

-Sweet peas need a support to grow on, you can use tee pees, bamboo poles, plastic or jute netting, an old gate, wire mesh etc.
+Sweet Peas need a support to grow on; you can use tee pees, bamboo poles, plastic or jute netting, an old gate, wire mesh etc. the options are endless.

-Once your sweet peas are up and growing you need to cut the flowers regularly.
-This is fantastic as you are able to fill your home with the gorgeous, perfumed blooms and the more you pick, the more that will flower.
+Once your Sweet Peas are up and growing you need to cut the flowers regularly – the more you pick the more you will have.
+This is fantastic as you are able to fill your home with the gorgeous, perfumed blooms.

-Make sure you keep your sweet peas well watered, if they dry out they are likely to go to seed sooner.
-With the right care you will get up to three months blooms from each planting.
+Make sure you keep your Sweet Peas well watered, if they dry out they are likely to go to seed sooner.
+If the flowers are allowed to develop into seed heads the plants will stop blooming.

 Spring to Autumn